 Mary learned a lot from her China trip.
 She knew that her father was a man of wisdom, compassion, and courage and that she also shares these moral values.
 Besides, she learned that her father was fond of the Chinese, which can be seen from his lifelong friendship with his Chinese interpreter.
 After her first trip, she read her father's diaries and letters again and knew that he enjoyed his days in China despite the war and the lack of trust between the Chinese and the British.

-Even after two trips in China, Mary is still fascinated by the country and said she would keep exploring China in the future:
+Even after two trips in China, Mary is still fascinated by the country and said she will keep exploring China in the future:

 "I'd love to see more of Guizhou and Yunnan, but I haven't yet seen the top sights such as the Great Wall, Xi'an, Chengdu or Beijing!
 I'd also be interested to visit Huang Shan and Tibet."